JoseGarcia2001/Simon_Says/README.md

 - Asynchronism
 - promises

-To create this game i used:
+To create this game I used:
 - HTML5
 - CSS 3
 - JS VANILLA
+sr